Birth-death processes: Integral functionals of BDPs

 where $\epsilon$ is a positive control parameter related to vaccination or some other public health intervention strategy.
 Suppose the initial number of infected is $X(0)=i \leq N$ and we are interested in the total cost of the epidemic until its eventual extinction, so $S=\{0\}$.
 Let the cost of managing the epidemic per unit time be $a\epsilon$.
 Additionally, let the cost per infected person per unit time be $b>0$, so the cost function becomes $g(n)=a\epsilon+bn$.
 Then the total cost is

 where $\tau_i$ is the time to extinction of the epidemic.

-As in the previous examples in this section, we can easily compute the distribution of total cost $W_i$.
-However, this time we go a step further and seek the smallest value of the control parameter that provides a desired probability bound on the total cost of the epidemic.
-Most optimal control models seek a policy that minimizes the expected total cost, corresponding to the expectation of \eqref{eq:main} under certain conditions on the intervention and cost functions \citep{Lefevre1981Optimal,Cai1994Stochastic,Clancy1999Optimal,Guo2009Continuous}.
-But with probability distributions in hand, we can attack the problem in a subtler way.
-The availability of probability distributions for the total cost of the epidemic allows us to seek the \emph{minimal} intervention policy that guarantees that the total cost of the epidemic is small with high probability.
+Most optimal control models seek a policy that minimizes the expected total cost, corresponding to the expectation of \eqref{eq:Ci} under certain conditions on the intervention and cost functions \citep{Lefevre1981Optimal,Cai1994Stochastic,Clancy1999Optimal,Guo2009Continuous}.
+The availability of probability distributions for the total cost allows us to seek the minimal intervention policy that guarantees that the total cost of the epidemic is small with high probability.
 Let $X(t)$ be the process with rates given by \eqref{eq:sisrates} for a certain control setting $\epsilon$.
 Then we wish to find the smallest $\epsilon$ such that

-where $C$ is a desired bound on the total cost, and $0<\alpha<1$ is a small probability.
-The left-hand side of \eqref{eq:controlcost} is simply the probability that the total cost of an epidemic is less than a certain cost, which is easily computed using our method.
+where $c$ is a desired bound on the total cost, and $0<\alpha<1$ is a small probability.
 Assuming this probability is continuous and increases monotonically with $\epsilon$ near $1-\alpha$, it is straightforward to find the smallest $\epsilon$ that satisfies \eqref{eq:controlcost}.
-In our experience, these assumptions are satisfied for all reasonable cost functions.
-Additionally, this model could easily accommodate a cost function $g(n)$ that incorporates the quantities $n$, $N-n$, and $\epsilon$ is a much more complicated way.
-We emphasize that is possible that no $\epsilon$ exists to satisfy \eqref{eq:controlcost} for certain choices of the total cost bound $C$ and probability $\alpha$.